mkonji008/ansible-collection/README.md

 # Ansible Collection

 A personal collection of Ansible playbooks for configuration management and deployments across different environments.
-This repository includes a variety of projects, and I plan to add more as I refine and organize content from a larger private repository.
+This repository includes a variety of projects, and I plan to add more as I refine and organize content from a larger private repository of mine.

 ## Ansible Projects